 Holidays and celebrations are never easy after the loss of a loved one, especially during the first year when many reminders trigger feelings of grief.
 Many older people will find comfort in keeping busy, interacting socially and sharing celebrations while others may want to spend time alone in quiet contemplation.
 With a little thought to recognizing these differences, all residents in Long-Term Care can be given the support that they need to grieve in their own way.

-Remember, caregiving is hard on your family members and paid care can change you and your spouse’s lifestyle as well as wipe out savings and investments.
+Remember, caregiving is hard on your family members, and paid care can change you and your spouse’s lifestyle as well as wipe out savings and investments.

 Some people think Long-Term Care Insurance is expensive or has substantial rate increases.
 The fact is today’s Long-Term Care Insurance is very affordable and is designed and regulated to be rate stable.
-Some even offer death benefits if you are lucky enough to never require care services.
+Some even offer death benefits if you are lucky enough never to require care services.

-Start your online research be finding the current costs of care services in your state.
+Start your online research by finding the current costs of care services in your state.
 You can also learn if you state offers Long-Term Care Partnership plans which provide additional dollar-for-dollar asset protection.
 Your state might even offer tax incentives on top of the federal tax benefits available.

 When you have a Long-Term Care Insurance policy it will help you secure a successful future retirement.
-It will give you and your loved one’s peace-of-mind and you will enjoy your choice of quality care in the setting you desire.
+It will give you and your loved one’s peace-of-mind, and you will enjoy your choice of quality care in the setting you desire.